FireguiQueen/how-computers-really-work/README.md

 - [Amazon](https://www.amazon.com.br/Amps-Apps-How-Computers-Work/dp/1718500661) | [Nostarch](https://nostarch.com/how-computers-really-work) | [barnesandnoble](https://www.barnesandnoble.com/w/how-computers-really-work-matthew-justice/1137656586)

-## Is it important to read this book?
+## How important is to know how computers work underneath
+When you use a hammer, it's not necessary to think hard about how and why it works.
+The tool is pretty simple: the long handle acts as a lever, amplifying the user's effort, while the mass of the hammerhead and the speed of the swing generate momentum.
+This momentum is then focused onto a small area, making the hammer effective for driving nails, breaking objects, or shaping materials.

+Once we have tools that use electric processes to work, we are dealing with more complex tools.
+Understanding how they work is harder and more laborious.
+Many "developers" are just emerging these days, but only a few of them are interested in knowing how their tools work; they are merely using them.
-Not this book in particular; but in my opinion, it's crucial to know __how computers work__, to be, at least, one step away from being a mediocre developer.

-It __doesn't matter__ which segment you're following in the computer science world (backend, frontend, devops...), you must know how and why our computers work.
+It's crucial to know how computers work to be at least one step away from being a mediocre developer.
+It doesn't matter which segment you're following in the computer science world (backend, frontend, DevOps, etc.); you should know how and why our computers work.
+To learn that, you'll need to learn physics and then electronics.

 <br>

 _________________________________________

 ![bookscover](./assets/bookscover.png)